PortlandHumanists/pubwebsite/src/content/docs/netlify-setup.md

 > **Sandbox vs. Live:** Sandbox uses fake money for testing.
 The live site needs the **Live** Client ID so real payments go through.

-## Step 5: Enable Forms

-Your site has a member signup form on the Join page that submits through Netlify.
-Form detection happens during the build, so you need to enable it **before** deploying.

-1. Go to **Site configuration** → **Forms**
-2. Confirm that form detection is **enabled**

-After your first deploy, any form submissions will appear under **Forms** in the main Netlify navigation.
-Your Starter plan includes 100 form submissions per month — more than enough for a membership signup form.

-## Step 6: Deploy the Site
+## Step 5: Deploy the Site

 Now you're ready.
 Click **Deploy site**.
 Netlify will start building your site.
 This takes about 60–90 seconds.

+## Step 6: Enable Forms

+Your site has a member signup form on the Join page that submits through Netlify.
+The Forms option only appears in Netlify after your site has been created, so this step comes after the initial deploy.

+1. From the Netlify dashboard, click into your site if you're not already on the project page
+2. In the left sidebar, click **Forms**
+3. Enable form detection if it isn't already on

+Then trigger a manual redeploy so Netlify picks up the form:

+1. Click **Deploys** in the sidebar
+2. Click **Trigger deploy** → **Deploy site**
+3. Wait for the build to finish (~60–90 seconds)

+After this, any form submissions will appear under **Forms** in the Netlify sidebar.
+Your Starter plan includes 100 form submissions per month — more than enough for a membership signup form.

 ## Step 7: Analytics (optional)